prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 1: Create GAD Request

-Prepare the `GADRequest` object before you make the bid request.
+Prepare the `GADRequest` object before you make a bid request.
 It will be needed for prebid mediation utils.

 #### Step 2: Create AdMobMediationNativeUtils